10 Most Common WordPress Login Issues (How to Fix Them)

 3. Plugin Interference

-Sometimes, login issues might be caused by any plugin.
+Sometimes, login issues might be caused by a plugin.
 For example, a plugin may need to be updated correctly, or two or more of your plugins could be conflicting.

 Solving Plugin Interference With the WordPress Login

-First off, make sure that a plugin causes the issue.
-What you can do is temporarily rename the plugins folder.
+First off, make sure a plugin is causing the issue.
+What you can do is temporarily rename the plugins’ folder.

-Once you’ve renamed the folder, WordPress cannot access it anymore.
+Once you’ve renamed the folder, WordPress can no longer access it.
 This will simply disable all activated plugins on your website.

 This will confirm that any plugins were behind your login issues and fix them immediately.